Best Adoption Guide for Non-Indigenous Professionals in the NWT After Bill C-92

 Will the child's Indigenous Governing Body have input on my adoption application?

 Yes.
-Bill C-92's Significant Measure requirement mandates that the IGB be notified before adoption placement decisions involving Indigenous children are made.
-The IGB can provide information about the child's community and cultural connections, and it may express views about your application.
+Bill C-92's Significant Measure requirement requires notice to the parents and relevant IGB before adoption placement decisions involving Indigenous children are made.
+The IGB can provide information about the child's community and cultural connections.
 In the NWT, the relevant IGB depends on the child's specific Nation — Inuvialuit Regional Corporation, Tłı̨chǫ Government, Gwich'in Tribal Council, Sahtu Secretariat, Dene Nation, NWT Métis Nation, or Akaitcho Territory Government.
-Building awareness of which IGB is relevant to your child's placement before the home study demonstrates the cultural awareness the process requires.
+Building awareness of which IGB is relevant to your child's placement demonstrates the cultural awareness the process requires.

 How does the adoption guide help with the subsidy for Crown ward children with complex needs?

 The NWT Adoption Assistance Program provides financial support for families who adopt Crown ward children with special needs — up to 60% of the basic foster care rate, with reviews every three years, continuing until age 19.
-The critical rule is that the subsidy level must be negotiated before the adoption order is finalized.
-The guide covers the negotiation window, how to document the child's needs to support a higher subsidy level, and what happens to the subsidy if you relocate out of the territory.
+Ask HSS about eligibility and the amount of support before the adoption order is finalized.
+The guide covers the information families can organize before that conversation and what happens to the subsidy if you relocate out of the territory.

 Get Your Free Northwest Territories Adoption Quick-Start Checklist